vinayakkankanwadi/-RoboND-Where-Am-I/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

 # RoboND-Where-Am-I
-The **Where-Am-I** is part of RoboND ROS Essentials.
+The **Where-Am-I** is part of RoboND Localization.
 The purpose is to Utilize the ROS AMCL package and the Tele-Operation / Navigation Stack to localize the robot Explore, add, and tune specific parameters corresponding to each package to achieve the best possible localization results.

 # Result
 <img src="images/result.gif"/>